carlitox477/ethernaut-solutions/README.md

 # Challenge 11: Elevator
 The error is pretty easy to see, the Building interface method **isLastFloor** should have been set as view, restricting an implementation that could change state value.

+# Challenge 11: Privacy
+We can get private storage values by getting the slot where they are stored and getting the value we want.